Tim Bakker

 Biography

 I’m a PhD student at the Amsterdam Machine Learning lab with Herke van Hoof and Max Welling.
 My research primarily focuses on active learning and active sensing for high-tech applications, such as MRI and molecular simulations.
-Currently on research internship at Qualcomm AI, previously at Facebook AI Research (FAIR).
+Completed research internships at Facebook AI Research (FAIR) and Qualcomm AI Research.

-Other interests include everything Bayesian, effective altruism, and musical theater.
+Other interests include AI alignment, everything Bayesian, effective altruism, and musical theater.

-I have recently spoken about the (existential) risks of AI at Pakhuis de Zwijger and the Dutch Ministry of Defence.
-Please reach out if you’re interested in a similar talk.
+I have recently spoken about the (existential) risks of AI at the Dutch National AI Debate, Pakhuis de Zwijger, the Dutch Ministry of Defence, and the University of Amsterdam.

 Download my resume.